-This screen allows the condition switching for the system to be set up.
+This screen provides a mechanism for the system's condition switching to be set up.

 There are three modes which the system can be in: Transmit (TX or On Air), Rehearse, or Neither.
 These are controlled from the ON AIR and REH buttons on the broadcast facilities panel or from external inputs set up on the GPI screen.
 Each function can be set to be active, or not, in any of the three states (except for the "On Air" and "Reh" optos which can only override the desk buttons or not).